 Advertisement

-Joel Embiid once tried to recruit Tyrese Haliburton
+How Embiid once tried to recruit Haliburton

 Embiid extended an opportunity to Haliburton post play, which he remembers fondly.
 “After the game, I remember [Embiid] coming like, ‘If you want to come and win, tell your agent to get you traded,'” Haliburton said in his best Embiid impression.

 In hindsight, it’s ironic that Embiid was trying to recruit the Indiana guard to Philadelphia, considering the team’s struggles this season.
-The Pacers are currently 30-23 and ranked fourth in the East, while the Sixers have limped to a 20-24 record and find themselves outside the conference playoff picture.
+The Pacers are currently 30-23 and ranked fourth in the East, while the Sixers have limped to a 20-24 record and find themselves outside the conference playoff frame.

 Maybe Embiid shouldn’t have been so quick to brush off Haliburton’s recruitment attempt during the 2024 Olympics.